 Aphids, nematodes, and beetles are common pests of the Dwarf Cavendish banana.
 Instead of trying to get rid of them once they infest your plant, you can preemptively spray the tree with an insecticide or treat it with natural pest control methods.

-While the Dwarf Cavendish banana tree requires specific planting conditions, the maintenance is fairly low.
+While the Dwarf Cavendish banana tree requires specific planting conditions, its maintenance needs are fairly low.
 The tree requires waterings a few times a week and fertilization every few months, making it perfect for the gardener who wants to liven up their yard with a tropical plant without the hassle of a lot of maintenance.

 What should I do with my Dwarf Cavendish banana tree during the winter?

-Place your tree in a cool area inside your home.
+Place potted trees in a sunny area inside your home.
 You can cut back on the watering, aiming to water at least once per week so the soil doesn’t dry out.

 For banana trees that are planted outside, you can dig up the rhizome and replant it in the spring or you can cover the dormant plant with blankets and tape or twine.
 Leave the blanket in place until the last frost.